pgodsalve/Dr-Chris-Godsalve/README.md

 <a data-flickr-embed="true" href="https://www.flickr.com/photos/184865355@N03/49746474932/in/dateposted-public/" title="Graduation"><img src="https://live.staticflickr.com/65535/49746474932_950aa4a0c7_n.jpg" width="240" height="320" alt="Graduation"></a>

 Throughout his studies Chris worked hard to support himself financially and had various jobs as a labourer, a warehouse operative and making tea in a bank to name a few.
 It wasn’t all work and no play; Chris shared an Edinburgh tenement flat with great friends.
-They went drinking, recorded music together and went to support gigs of some iconic musicians.
+They went drinking, recorded music together and enjoyed the Edinburgh music scene.
 After gaining his PhD Chris stayed on at Heriot-Watt for a further 2 years working in research in the physics department.

 #### Marriage, family and professional life